LoginRadius/docs/content/references/javascript-library/form-library/index.md

 ### Resend OTP

 The resendOTP function is used to resend the One Time Passcode to a consumer's phone.
-It is based on the [Phone Resend Verification OTP API](/references/api/phone-authentication#phone-resend-verification-otp).
+It is based on the <a href="/references/api/phone-authentication#phone-resend-verification-otp" target="_blank">Phone Resend Verification OTP API</a>.

 Format: